-Music Therapy is run in conjunction with the Kaplen JCC's Guttenberg Center for Special Services.
+Music Therapy is offered in collaboration with the Kaplen JCC's Guttenberg Center for Special Services.
 We are committed to the belief that all individuals have access to appropriate social, recreational, cultural and educational experiences in natural community settings with appropriate supports.

-Our programs are designed to meet the specific needs of our participants.
-Our goal is to support an inclusive, nurturing environment and community, allowing each individual the opportunity to reach his or her own potential.
+Our programs are designed to meet the specific needs of our participants in an inclusive environment and community, allowing each individual the opportunity to reach his or her own potential.

 The JCC Thurnauer School of Music is renowned as a center of artistic and educational excellence open to all.
 The school has inspired thousands of students and families—transforming lives and sharing the joy of music through outstanding instruction, concerts, master classes, community events, and partnerships with local schools

 Individual Music Therapy Sessions incorporate a music-centered approach to working with children and teens with disabilities.
 These sessions are facilitated by a certified music therapist and explore the relationship of music and improvisation to communication, cognitive, social/emotional and physical development and is effective with the special needs community – especially for those with autism.
 We can also help you with paperwork needed for PerformCare.

 Why should my child study music?

 - In addition to the enormous personal enjoyment music brings, music study helps children learn how to learn.

 - Attending lessons and practicing an instrument each day teaches focus, concentration, patience, critical thinking and reflection – skills we use throughout our lives.

 - Studies have shown that “students engaged in music programs outperformed their peers on every indicator: grade-point average, graduation r